nagasudhirpulla/taming_python/blog/skills/flask_sessions_cookies.md

 <hr/>

-## Why are Cookies or Sessions used
+## Why are Cookies and Sessions used
 -   HTTP protocol is stateless, i.e., each request does not have any context about the previous request
 -   Cookies and sessions are used by the servers to store data across different pages of the website